 Her fears that she might disappoint such a man, fierce, uncorruptible, demanding, or that he might be forced to treat her like dirt were never realized because Fruit liked dirt.
 His view of soil, earth, crops was a romance he shared with her.
 A farm, he said, if we had one, it could be a base for us.
 Christine agreed, but events were so swift and money, (collected, wheedled, extorted) was needed for other emergencies.

 All over the country there were sleeping neighborhoods that needed arousing, inattentive young people needing focus.
 The hiking boots were broken in at marches; her ruck sack simulated comfort at sit-ins.
-Fueled by seething exhilaration and purpose Christine's personal vanity became racial legitimacy and her flair for acting-out became courage.
-She hardly remembered the quarrels now: informants galore, tainted money, random acts vs. long range plans, underground vs. dance with the media.
+Pumped by seething exhilaration and purpose Christine's personal vanity became racial legitimacy and her flair for acting-out became courage.
+She hardly remembered the quarrels now: informants galore, tainted money, random was in independent group of seventeen that joined with other groups only when they judged the activity strong enough.
 What she relished was the work; who she loved was Fruit.
 There, with him she was not in the way; she was in.
 Not the disrupting wife, the surplus mistress, the unwanted nuisance daughter, the ignored granddaughter, the disposable friend.
+She was valuable.
 There was no reason why it could not last.

 The beginning of the end, when it came, was unrecognizable as such.
 A small quite insignificant toilet flush.
 After a routine abortion, the last of seven, she rose, tapped the lever and turned to watch the swirl.
-There in blur of congealed red, she though she saw a profile.
+There in a blur of congealed red, she though she saw a profile.
 For less than a second that completely impossible image surfaced.
 Christine bathed and went back to bed.
 She had always been unsentimental about abortions, considering them as one less link in the holding chain, and she did not want to be a mother-ever.
 So this seventh intervention did not trouble her in the least.
-Although she realized she had conjured up the unborn eye that had disappeared in a beet red cloud, still she wondered, on occasion, who it was who looked up at her with such quiet interest.
-At the oddest moments-cloistered in a hospital waiting room with a weeping mother, dispensing bottled water and raisins to exhausted students-that noncommittal eye seemed to be there, at home in the chaos of cops and tears.
-Had she paid close attention, perhaps she could have stalled, even prevented, the real end.
-Her grandfather died.
-Fruit encouraged her at attend the funeral (Family is family, he said, smiling, even if they are Political Morons. incorrigible Toms.)
+Although she realized she had conjured up the unborn eye that had cloud of Strawberry disappeared in a beet red cloud, still, on occasion, she wondered who it was who looked up at her with such quiet interest.
+At the oddest moments-cloistered in a hospital waiting room with a shot boy's weeping mother, dispensing bottled water and raisins to exhausted students-that non-committal eye seemed to be there, at home in the chaos of cops and tears.
+Had she paid close attention, perhaps she could have stalled, even prevented, the real end, Her grandfather died.
+Fruit encouraged her to attend the funeral (Family is family, he said, smiling, even if they are political morons.)
 Christine hesitated.
-She would have to be in Heed's murderous company; her mother and she would continue to argue politics as they did on intermittent phone calls, screaming accusations.
+She would have to be in Heed's murderous company; her mother and she would continue to argue politics as they did on intermittent phone calls screaming accusations: Why can't you all just quiet down?
+Three hundred years of quiet not enough for you?
+Whites are killing us all, so what good is it?
+SLAM.

 He was dead.
 The dirty one who introduced her to nasty and blamed it on her.

 He was dead.
 The powerful one who abandoned his own kin and transferred love and rule to her playmate.

 He was dead.
 Well, good.
-She would go and view the ruin he left behind.
+She would go and view the wreck he left behind.